 If you are interested in carpooling, you can post here to find or give a ride.
 This is a Google spreadsheet that is viewable to anyone with the link, so only post what you want public.
 Carpooling earns you a Carpool Coaster too!

-The top 3 male/female finishers will receive very nice products from some of our sponsors.
-There are many raffle prizes given to finishers.
-We will also crown the Mountain Marathon and the 25K King and Queen of the Mountain.
+The top 3 men, women, and non-binary finishers will receive very nice products from some of our sponsors.
+We give out age group awards too.
+And, there are many raffle prizes to win.

 Allow 1.25 hours from Portland.

 There is BBQ burgers (and Impossible burgers) for all runners and volunteers at the finish.
 Beer from Cascade Lakes Brewing, hard cider from AVID, sparkling waters, and chocolate milk is available for racers and volunteers.We hope you stay and enjoy the fun and relaxing finish beside the Wilson River!

 Closest towns with numerous hotel options are: Forest Grove, Hillsboro and Tillamook.
 All are within 30-45 minutes from the Tillamook Forest Center.